Policy 3122Excused & Unexcused Absences

 - The school will hold a conference with the parent or guardian after three unexcused absences within any month during the current school year.
 The conference will analyze the causes of the student’s absences and develop a plan that identifies student, school and family commitments to reduce the student’s absences from school.
 If the parent does not attend the conference, the school official may still hold the conference with the student.
 However, the school will notify the parent of the steps the district has decided to take to eliminate or reduce the student’s absences.

-- Between the student’s second and fifth unexcused absence, the school must take the following data-informed steps:
+- Between the student’s second and seventh unexcused absence, the school must take the following data-informed steps:

 - Middle and high school students will be administered the Washington Assessment of the Risks and Needs of Students (WARNS) or other assessment.